Chun-Feng/Replication_Reads_Method/README.md

 Replicating BRAMs to support multiple reads without complex control logics(multiplexor).

-Replication is widely adopted technique to increase readports.
+Replication is widely adopted technique to increase read ports.

 This technique enables multiple read prots by replicating the data to multiple BRAMs (Blcok RAMs).